AlexPinekone/GetParking/README.md

 # Parking-Software
-This project was programmed in Spanish
+This project was programmed in 2018 and in Spanish